Massipssa/Docs/cloud/azure/concept.md

     - Departament
     - Billing, location or combination of those
 - Resource can only be assigned to one resource group
+- They cannot be nested
 - **IAM** is used to manage access
 - **Azure Resource Explorer** to view resource details

+## Subscription
+- Unit of management
+- A way to logically manage resources group and facilate billing
+- Two types of subscriptions can be used
+  - Billing boundary
+  - Access control boundar

+## Management group
+- Mange a group of subscriptions
+- Management group can be nested

 ### Resource Manager
 - Resources can be managed using one of these mean